 Cuprinol does the best job of balancing disparate and often competing attributes.
 This product offers the best coverage at 16 square metres per litre – or eight square metres with a second coat.

-We especially liked Cuprinol’s honesty in recommending that a second coat must be applied to bare or previously stained wood, as well as admitting that roughly sawn timber or grooved decking will reduce coverage.
+We especially liked Cuprinol’s honesty in recommending that a second coat be applied to bare or previously stained wood and admitting that roughly sawn timber or grooved decking will reduce coverage.
 Competitors are less forthcoming, yet two coats appear to be the industry standard for a hard-wearing, weather-resistant finish.

-Cuprinol is keen to highlight the invisible anti-slip microbeads incorporated into their paint, which helps to reduce slippage.
+Cuprinol highlights the invisible anti-slip microbeads incorporated into their paint, which helps reduce slippage.

 This product also contains an algicide to prevent green algae or mould growth – the mortal enemy of decking.